GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/parameter_documentation/features/oceanic_plate.md

 ## Temperature
 This model assigns temperature based on lithospheric cooling models using the `temperature models` parameter.
 The temperature is calculated either based on the age of the plate or linearly with depth or as a uniformity at any given location.

-The following models are available:
+The following temperature models are available:

 * **Adiabatic**: Defines a temperature profile that follows an adiabatic gradient with depth, representing mantle temperature increase due to compressional heating {cite:p}`Turcotte_Schubert_book_2014`.